jrbarrio/python-app/README.md

 - Create Gitbub Actions CD job on a new workflow executing the following actions:
   - Install Python
   - Modify values file
-  - Install ArgoCD
+  - Install ArgoCD CLI
-  - Update app in ArgoCD
+  - Update app in ArgoCD using CLI